phisad/pytorch-expresso/README.md

 the -u myuser option.
 All added user files are git-ignored.
 Simply copy and rename the sample.json to myuser.json and provide the api-key, workspace and project name.

 **dataset**: Defines the dataset provider to use and the split structure and the vocabulary file.
-These configs assume that the dataset top directory is given with the -d /data/blockworld option.
 The dataset provider is dynamically loaded during the experiment using the configured package and class name.

 **models**: Define available models and their hyper-parameters for the experiments.
 The model is dynamically loaded during the experiment using the configured package and class name.
 Models link the network architecture to according